awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 # AWS X\-Ray auto\-instrumentation agent for Java<a name="aws-x-ray-auto-instrumentation-agent-for-java"></a>

 The AWS X\-Ray auto\-instrumentation agent for Java is a tracing solution that instruments your Java web applications with minimal development effort\.
 The agent enables tracing for servlet\-based applications and all of the agent's downstream requests made with supported frameworks and libraries\.
 This includes downstream Apache HTTP requests, AWS SDK requests, and SQL queries made using a JDBC driver\.
-The agent propagates X\-Ray context, including all active segments and sub\-segments, across threads\.
-All of the configurations and versatility of the X\-Ray SDK are still available with the Java agent, and suitable defaults were chosen to ensure the agent works with minimal effort\.
+The agent propagates X\-Ray context, including all active segments and subsegments, across threads\.
+All of the configurations and versatility of the X\-Ray SDK are still available with the Java agent\.
+Suitable defaults were chosen to ensure that the agent works with minimal effort\.

 The X\-Ray agent solution is best suited for servlet\-based, request\-response Java web application servers\.
-If your application uses an asynchronous framework, or is not well\-modeled as a request\-response service, you might want to consider manual instrumentation with the SDK instead\.
+If your application uses an asynchronous framework, or is not well modeled as a request\-response service, you might want to consider manual instrumentation with the SDK instead\.

-The X\-Ray agent is built using the Distributed Systems Comprehension Toolkit, or DiSCo\.
-DiSCo is an open\-source framework for building Java agents that can be used in distributed systems\.
+The X\-Ray agent is built using the Distributed Systems Comprehension toolkit, or DiSCo\.
+DiSCo is an open source framework for building Java agents that can be used in distributed systems\.
 While it is not necessary to understand DiSCo to use the X\-Ray agent, you can learn more about the project by visiting its [homepage on GitHub](https://github.com/awslabs/disco)\.
-The X\-Ray agent is also fully open sourced\.
+The X\-Ray agent is also fully open\-sourced\.
 To view the source code, make contributions, or raise issues about the agent, visit its [repository on GitHub](https://github.com/aws/aws-xray-java-agent)\.

 ## Sample application<a name="XRayAutoInstrumentationAgent-SampleApp"></a>

-The [eb\-java\-scorekeep](https://github.com/aws-samples/eb-java-scorekeep/tree/xray-agent) sample application was adapted to be instrumented with the X\-Ray agent\.
+The [eb\-java\-scorekeep](https://github.com/aws-samples/eb-java-scorekeep/tree/xray-agent) sample application is adapted to be instrumented with the X\-Ray agent\.
 This branch contains no servlet filter or recorder configuration, as these functions are done by the agent\.
 To run the application locally or using AWS resources, follow the steps in the sample application's readme file\.
 The instructions for using the sample app to generate X\-Ray traces are in the [sample app’s tutorial](xray-scorekeep.md)\.

 ## Getting started<a name="XRayAutoInstrumentationAgent-GettingStarted"></a>

 To get started with the X\-Ray auto\-instrumentation Java agent in your own application, follow these steps\.

 1. Run the X\-Ray daemon in your environment\.
-For more information see [X\-Ray daemon](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html)\.
+For more information, see [X\-Ray daemon](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html)\.

 1. Download the [latest distribution of the agent](https://github.com/aws/aws-xray-java-agent/releases/latest/download/xray-agent.zip)\.
 Unzip the archive and note its location in your file system\.
 Its contents should look like the following\.